 From a general economics perspective, inventory is all assets held by a business with the intention of selling in the market for profit.

-Inventory levels and reactions to market consumption can have broad economic impact.
+Inventory levels and reactions to market consumption can have a broad economic impact.
 If, for example, consumption of inventory in the market declines, any investment in inventory results in an accumulation of unsold goods.

 Sitting inventory ties up cash and costs money to store.
 In large enough quantities—with enough decline in demand—inventory issues can cause widespread and substantial issues to entire industries.